-- 7. Construct a 95% confidence interval for b. - 8.
-Predicted the diastolic blood pressure for a person with a systolic reading of 122. - 9.
-Estimate to the mean diastolic blood pressure (μ_y) for people with a systolic reading of 122. - 10.
-Construct a 95% confidence interval for μ_y for people with a systolic reading of 122.

-• Homework Problem : Consider the following data of 10 production runs of a certain manufacturing company.
+- 6. Construct a 95% confidence interval for b. - 7.
+Find an estimate to the expected diastolic blood pressure (μ_y) for people with a systolic reading of 122. - 8.
+Construct a 95% confidence interval for μ_y for people with a systolic reading of 122. - 9.
+Construct a 95% confidence interval for \hat{y} for a person with a systolic reading of 122. - 10.
+Find the residual of the first person and determine if this residual is an outlier using the estimate of σ . - Homework Problem: Consider the following data of 10 production runs of a certain manufacturing company.